Juan de Fuca-Malahat

-Juan de Fuca-Malahat is a provincial electoral district for the Legislative Assembly of British Columbia, Canada, created by the 2021 British Columbia electoral redistribution.
-It has near-identical boundaries to the provincial electoral district of Malahat-Juan de Fuca in use from 1991 to 2009.
+Juan de Fuca-Malahat is a provincial electoral district in British Columbia that has been represented in the Legislative Assembly of British Columbia since 2024.

+Created under the 2021 British Columbia electoral redistribution, it has near-identical boundaries to the former electoral district of Malahat-Juan de Fuca, which existed from 1991 to 2009.

 Geography

 The district comprises the southern tip of Vancouver Island, including the communities of Sooke, Metchosin, Malahat, Shawnigan Lake, Cobble Hill, and Mill Bay, and extending east as far as Port Renfrew.
 It is bounded by the Saanich Inlet and Trans-Canada Highway to the east, and the Strait of Juan de Fuca to the south.